February 26: Boston’s standard contract and Crutcher’s two-way deal are now official, the Pelicans confirmed in a press release.

 New Orleans needed to fill a roster spot after buying out Javonte Green.
-That dropped its roster count to 13 players, one below the limit.
+That dropped the team’s roster count to 13 players, one below the limit.
 It came as no surprise that Boston received a standard deal.

 Boston has already appeared in 42 games, eight shy of the limit for a two-way player, including 10 starts.
-He’s averaging 10.7 points, 3.2 rebounds and 2.2 assists in 23.6 minutes per game.
+He’s averaging 10.7 points, 3.2 rebounds and 2.2 assists in 23.6 minutes per night.

-Boston missed Tuesday’s game against San Antonio due to a left ankle sprain and non-COVID illness.
-He has only appeared in one game this month.
-Boston spent his first three seasons with the Clippers after being a late second-round pick in 2021.
+Boston, who missed Tuesday’s game against San Antonio due to a left ankle sprain and non-COVID illness, has only appeared in one game this month as he recovers from that ankle injury.
+He spent his first three seasons with the Clippers after being a late second-round pick in 2021.
 New Orleans claimed Boston during the preseason after the Spurs waived him.

-Crutcher has averaged 18.1 points, 6.8 assists and 3.5 rebounds for the Birmingham Squadron, the NBA G League affiliate of the Pelicans.
+Crutcher has averaged 18.1 points, 6.8 assists and 3.5 rebounds for the Birmingham Squadron, the Pelicans’ NBA G League affiliate.

 Since going undrafted out of Dayton in 2021, Crutcher has spent pro career in the G League, including two with the Greensboro Swarm as well as last season with the Squadron.